Scott C. Miller

 For more information and copies of his papers and essays, visit his website.
 A native of Denver, Colorado, Miller received a BA from Vanguard University in 2007, MA in American History from George Mason University in 2013, and an MA and PhD in Economic History from the University of Virginia in 2015 and 2018, respectively.

-Selected Publications & Works in Progress
+Selected Academic Publications & Works in Progress

 “The First Modern Crises: The South Sea and Mississippi Bubbles in Historical Perspective,” with Robert F. Bruner, Journal of Applied Corporate Finance, Vol. 32, No. 4 (Fall 2020), 17-33.